-What to do with the one that got away?!
-If you, like me, have managed to save some pumpkins from the great Halloween carve up massacre… here are some ideas in which you can put them to their greater worth.
+#What to do with the one that got away?!
+If you, like me, are managing to save some pumpkins from the great Halloween carve up massacre… here are some ideas in which you can put them to their greater worth.

 Pimpam Pumpkin Tart

 1k roasted round pumpkin